caltemose/indent-fixer/README.md

 - implement converting spaces to tabs
 - implement an optional config file to pass custom file globs to ignore and custom mime types to allow
-- make this work as a globally-installed node package so it's easier to use